MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/infrastructure-as-code.md

 - Ability to manage multiple environments
 - Improved understanding of the state of infrastructure

-For more information about the benefits of using Infrastructure as Code, see [repeatable infrastructure](/architecture/framework/devops/automation-infrastructure).
+For more information about the benefits of using Infrastructure as Code, see [Repeatable infrastructure](/architecture/framework/devops/automation-infrastructure).

 ## Tooling